csg-org/CompactConnect/backend/compact-connect/docs/design/README.md

 #### Compact Executive Directors and Staff

-Compact ED level staff can have permission to read all compact data as well as to create and manage users and their permissions.
+Compact ED level staff can have permission to read all generally available data for any compact, and if they have the `readPrivate` permission they will be able to view all data for any licensee within the compact.
+They will also be able to create and manage users and their permissions.
 They can grant other users the ability to write data for a particular jurisdiction and to create more users associated with a particular jurisdiction.
 They can also delete any user within their compact, so long as that user does not have permissions associated with a different compact.

 #### Board Executive Directors and Staff

-Board ED level staff can have permission to read all compact data, write data to for their own jurisdiction, and to create more users that have permissions within their own jurisdiction.
+Board ED level staff can have permission to read all generally available jurisdiction data, and if they have the `readPrivate` permission they will be able to view all information for any licensee that has either a license or privilege within their jurisdiction.
+They can also write data to for their own jurisdiction, and to create more users that have permissions within their own jurisdiction.
 They can also delete any user within their jurisdiction, so long as that user does not have permissions associated with a different compact or jurisdiction.

 #### Implementation of Scopes